-2 In accordance with the Joint Stipulation filed in In re: Watts Coordinated Pretrial Proceedings, Master Docket Case No. 19 C 1717 (Dkt. #186), the City adopts and incorporates as part of its responsive pleadings in this matter the representative Joint Motion to Dismiss Certain Claims in Flaxman Plaintiffs' Complaints (Dkt. #173 on the Master Docket) to the extent applicable to the claims in this complaint.

-1. To the extent individual employees of the City of Chicago or its police department are not liable as alleged in the complaint, the City would not be liable.
+1. To the extent individual employees of the City or its police department are not liable as alleged in the complaint, the City would not be liable.
 745 ILCS 10/2-109.
 2. The City is not liable for the claims alleged under state law because a public employee is not liable for his or her acts or omissions in the execution or enforcement of any law unless such acts or omissions constitute willful and wanton conduct.
 745 ILCS 10/2-202.
 3. Under the Illinois Tort Immunity Act, defendants are not liable under state law for any injury caused by the act or omission of another person.
 745 ILCS 10/2-204.

-4. Plaintiff's claims in the complaint are barred by the applicable statutes of limitations.

-5. Plaintiff's claims in the complaint are barred by the doctrines of res judicata and collateral estoppel.
+4. Plaintiff's claims are barred by the applicable statutes of limitations.
+5. Plaintiff's claims are barred by the doctrines of res judicata, judicial estoppel, and collateral estoppel.
 6. The City of Chicago is immune from the imposition of punitive damages under both state and federal law.
 Punitive damages cannot be imposed against a municipality in a §1983 action.
 City of Newport v.
 Fact Concerts, Inc., 453 U.S. 247, 271 (1981).
 Moreover, under Illinois law, the City cannot be required to indemnify an employee for punitive damages, nor may it pay a judgment for punitive damages on behalf of an employee.
 745 ILCS 10/2-102.
 7. As to plaintiff's state law claims, the City is not liable to pay attorney's fees as "the law in Illinois clearly is that absent a statute or contractual agreement 'attorney fees and the ordinary expenses and burdens of litigation are not allowable to the successful party.'"
 See Kerns v.
 Engelke, 76 Ill.
 2d 154, 166 (1979).

-8. To the extent plaintiff's injuries or damages, if any, were proximately caused, in whole or in part, by negligent, willful, wanton and/or other wrongful conduct on the part of plaintiff as reflected in the public record, including but not limited to police reports, court records, and his guilty pleas, any verdict or judgment obtained by plaintiff must be reduced by an amount commensurate with the degree of fault attributed to plaintiff by the jury in this case.

-9. To the extent plaintiff failed to mitigate any of his claimed injuries or damages, including by his criminal misconduct and voluntary guilty pleas, any verdict or judgment obtained by plaintiff must be reduced by application of the principal that a plaintiff has a duty to mitigate those damages.
+8. To the extent plaintiff failed to mitigate any of his claimed injuries or damages, including by his criminal misconduct and voluntary guilty plea, any verdict or judgment obtained by plaintiff must be reduced by application of the principle that a plaintiff has a duty to mitigate his or her damages.

-10. Any recovery of damages by plaintiff against the City is barred by the doctrine of in pari delicto.
+9. Any recovery of damages by plaintiff against the City is barred by the doctrine of in pari delicto.